David L. Wolper

-David Lloyd Wolper (January 11, 1928 – August 10, 2010) was an American television and film producer, responsible for shows such as Roots, The Thorn Birds, and North and South, and the theatrically-released films L.A.
-Confidential and Willy Wonka & the Chocolate Factory (1971).
+David Lloyd Wolper (January 11, 1928 – August 10, 2010) was an American television and film producer, responsible for shows such as Roots, The Thorn Birds, and North and South, and the theatrically-released films Willy Wonka & the Chocolate Factory (1971) and L.A.
+Confidential (1997).
 He was awarded the Jean Hersholt Humanitarian Award at the 57th Academy Awards in 1985 for his work producing the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles, as well as helping to bring the games there.
 His 1971 film (as executive producer) about the study of insects, The Hellstrom Chronicle, won an Academy Award.

-Life and career
+Biography

 Wolper was born in New York City, into an eastern European Jewish family, the son of Anna (née Fass) and Irving S. Wolper.
-He briefly attended Drake University in Des Moines Iowa before transferring to the University of Southern California.
+He briefly attended Drake University in Des Moines, Iowa before transferring to the University of Southern California.

 Wolper directed the 1959 documentary The Race for Space, which was nominated for an Academy Award, and others including Biography (1961–63), The Making of the President 1960 (1963) and Four Days in November (1964).
 Wolper then sold his company to Metromedia for $3.6 million in 1964.
-In October 1968, he paid $750,000 to leave Metromedia and took six films projects with him.
+In October 1968, he paid $750,000 to leave Metromedia and took six film projects with him.
 The pre-1968 library is owned by Cube Entertainment (formerly International Creative Exchange), while the post-1970 library (along with Wolper's production company, Wolper Productions, now known as The Wolper Organization) has been owned by Warner Bros. since November 1976.

 In 1969, Wolper received the Golden Plate Award of the American Academy of Achievement.